Teaching English as a foreign language

-- helps you to really brush up on your knowledge of English, which will be useful whatever career you choose
+- helps you to brush up on your knowledge of English, which will be useful whatever career you choose

 - opens your eyes to other cultures, something which employers appreciate